-- Enterprise Fund Accounts for external operations that provide services to the community-at-large, such as the INTRUST Bank Arena Fund. - Internal Service Fund Accounts for internal governmental operations that provide services to other divisions, such as Fleet Services.
+- Enterprise Fund Accounts for external operations that provide services to the community-at-large, such as the INTRUST Bank Arena Fund. - Internal Service Fund Accounts for internal governmental operations that provide services to other departments, such as Fleet Management.

-Special District Funds - The Board of County Commissioners is the governing body for one special taxing district, Sedgwick County Fire District 1.
+Special District Funds - The BOCC is the governing body for one special taxing district, Sedgwick County Fire District 1.
 Tax levies needed in this district are approved in the annual budget and apply only to a specifically defined service area.